Is It Safe to Buy Second Hand Swimwear? Second Hand Swimwear We Love

 As these eco-fashion crusaders pave the way for a more sustainable and conscious approach to dressing, the search for secondhand bargains has become more convenient than ever, thanks to platforms like Vinted and Depop.

-Wear Next may receive a small commission if you click a link from one of our articles onto a retail website and make a purchase.
+Wear next may earn commission if you click a link from one of our articles on to a retail website.
+Read more about how we choose our products.

 Is it hygienic to buy second-hand swimwear?